+Currently, Liberty complies with all state and federal regulations regarding PFAS.
 Liberty is exploring infrastructure improvements to add treatment processes that remove PFAS from water, examining the impact this will have on the cost of delivering water to our customers, and identifying grants and other potential funding sources to help offset these necessary costs.
+We are committed to meeting federal regulations by 2029.